 It’s time for my monthly confessions, so let’s just get right into it…

-- Of all the things to choose from in the breakfast category, I eat pop tarts for breakfast on my cheat days.
+- Of all the things to choose from in the breakfast category, I eat pop tarts for breakfast on my indulgence days.
 Pop tarts are definitely that nostalgic food from my childhood and I mean it’s pretty much like eating a candy bar for breakfast.
 The chocolate peanut butter and red velvet ones are my favorite. #winning

 - If I ever had to work in a fast food restaurant I pretty much know without a doubt I’d wanna work at Taco Bell.
 I know everyone says you grow tired of the food after so long, but I don’t see how tacos every day could get old.